 These additional education requirements can be time-consuming, but online course providers like McKissock Learning simplify the process.
 The platform offers individual or packaged prelicensing classes for licensed agents who want to upgrade to a broker’s license.
 Agents can also take continuing education courses.
 Click here to see the courses available in your state.

 Difference Between Real Estate Brokers & Agents

+There are a few key differences when comparing agents vs brokers.
 Agents can represent buyers and sellers in real estate transactions but must work under the supervision of a broker.
-A broker, on the other hand, is someone who holds an agent’s license and also a broker’s license, allowing them to own a real estate company and hire managers or agents.
+A broker, on the other hand, is someone who holds both an agent’s and broker’s license, allowing them to own a real estate company and hire managers or agents.
 To upgrade to a broker license, agents must meet additional education requirements and pass the broker licensing exam.

 Types of Real Estate Brokers